a bee and an ant on a flower

 Do bees eat ants?

-The opposite is very much true of ants with honey, honeycomb, and even protein-rich young larvae on the menu for any ants that make it inside the nest or hive.
+The opposite is true of ants, with honey, honeycomb, and even protein-rich young larvae on the menu for ants that gain access to the nest or hive.

 Any deceased bees will also be on the menu, being split apart and carried back to the nest for food at a later stage.